 Prepare a display related to the Drones/UAV project on the topic of your choosing.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
 Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period.
-Non-UAV/Drone projects should not be entered in this class.
+Non-UAV/ Drone projects should not be entered in this class (see Aerospace Display).

-XXXXX UAV Unmanned Aerial Systems:
+50416 UAV Unmanned Aerial Systems

 Exhibit one Unmanned Aerial Vehicle and associated system assembled or made by the member.
 UAV or Drone exhibits in this class must be either originally designed or built from a kit of reconfigurable parts and components.
 These displays are limited to multicopters (tri, quad, hex, and octocopters), as well as FPV airplanes and flying wings with wingspans up to 36".
+A detailed build log with pictures, as well as a Mission Logbook must be included.
 The UAV MUST have a Flight Controller and utilize a camera/video transmission system.
 The exhibit will be a static display.
 The Drone should be in good flying condition with batteries fully charged, and all UAS components (including Video System) ready to demonstrate.
-DO NOT display your UAV with the propellers on, but rather on the table to the side of your
+DO NOT display your UAV with the propellers on, but rather on the table to the side of your UAV.
+The Drone will not be flown.
+Attach the printed directions/instructions of the UAV if any were used.

-^{}This project is eligible for the Maker class.
-See page 10 for more info.
+\This project is eligible for the Maker class.
+See page 11 for more info.